StackStorm/st2docs/docs/source/inquiries.rst

 .. code-block:: yaml

     ---
-    name: "notify_inquiry_developers"
+    name: "notify_inquiry"
     pack: "examples"
-    description: Notify developers of an Inquiry action with route "developers"
+    description: Notify relevant users of an Inquiry action
-    enabled: true
+    enabled: false

     trigger:
       type: core.st2.generic.inquiry

-    criteria:
-      trigger.route:
-          type: equals
-          pattern: developers

     action:
       ref: slack.post_message
       parameters:
-        channel: "#jarvis-testing"
+        channel: "#{{ trigger.route }}"
         message: 'Inquiry {{trigger.id}} is awaiting an approval action'

-Note how this Rule uses the ``route`` parameter to further filter incoming Inquiries; in this case, this notification rule only applies to Inquiries with a route of ``developers``.
-You can create multiple rules with different criteria to personalize the notification method for different groups in your organization.
+Note how this Rule uses the ``route`` field to determine to which Slack channel the notification should be sent.
+You could also use this in the Rule criteria as well, and set up different notification actions depending on the value of ``route``.

 Responding to an Inquiry
 ----------------------------------------